-Explorer PassThe Las Vegas Explorer Pass is an all-access digital attractions pass that allows visitors to save on admission to more than 30 top area attractions.
-The pass is purchased by the days and saves travelers up to 56 percent off the combined admission price.
-Available attractions include Madame Tussauds Las Vegas, High Roller observation wheel, Hoover Dam tours, the hop-on hop-off Big Bus Tours, a variety of shows and performances, and several other fun things to do with friends.
-The Las Vegas Explorer Pass is available online or over the phone at (800) 887-9103.
+Explorer PassThe Las Vegas Explorer Pass is an all-access digital pass that allows visitors to save on admission to some 40 top area attractions, shows, performances and tours.
+The pass saves travelers up to 56 percent off the combined admission price.
+Some of the available attractions include the High Roller observation wheel, Hoover Dam Highlights Tour, the hop-on hop-off Big Bus Tours, Madame Tussauds Las Vegas, Marvel's Advengers S.T.A.T.I.O.N., The Mob Museum and SkyPod at the STRAT.
+The Las Vegas Explorer Pass is available in increments of two to seven attractions and is valid for 60 days from the first date of use.
+The All-Inclusive Pass allows explorers to see as much as they can for a specific amount of consecutive days.
+Passes are available online at gocity.com/las-vegas, or over the phone at (800) 887-9103.

 Las Vegas, NV

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 Members save up to 10% and earn Honors points when booking AAA/CAA rates!Virgin Hotels Las Vegas, Curio Collection by Hilton

 4455 Paradise Rd.
 Las Vegas, NV 89169

 Members save up to 10% and earn Honors points when booking AAA/CAA rates!Hilton Grand Vacations Club on the Las Vegas Strip

 2650 Las Vegas Blvd S. Las Vegas, NV 89109